arcticnoah/arcticnoah-website/content/dailylog/2020-08-04/index.md

 {{< image src="/img/portfolio/2020-08-august-daily-art-challenge/drafts/2020-08-04/bean-page2.jpg" position="center" caption="Each of these 'beans' were done with a 45 second time limit" >}}

 I later in the day watched the video, ['Iterative Drawing'](https://www.youtube.com/watch?v=k0ufz75UvHs) by Sycra, which I found to be a very relatable video on how to approach learning and improving when you're either an analytical or intuitive person.
-I'd guess I'm around 65% analytical and 35% intuitive but I seem to become much more intuitive later in the day, which I find can beneficial at times.
+I already was trying to do something similar to it but I think the reminder and focus on rapid 'testing'/experimentation with each concept is applicable to most creatives and I feel really motivated after having watched it.
+Also I'd guess I'm around 65% analytical and 35% intuitive but I seem to become much more intuitive later in the day, which I find can beneficial at times.

 ### The first sketchbook page...